sebw/blog-old.wains.be/2005/2005-11-18-howto-setting-up-a-transparent-ftp-proxy-using-frox-and-proftpd.md

 ACL Allow 192.168.0.4/255.255.255.255 - 192.168.0.1 21 <-- this will allow 192.168.0.4 to access the internal server
 ACL Deny 192.168.254.0/255.255.255.0 - * 21 <-- this will block anything else from the subdomain`

-**Redhat/Fedora/CentOS init script**
+**Red Hat/Fedora/CentOS init script**

-I made a pretty short init script to start frox as a service on RedHat based machines
+I made a pretty short init script to start frox as a service on Red Hat based machines

 Save the following script under **/etc/init.d/frox :**
 ``### /etc/init.d/frox ###